Plvishal/Udemy_2024-learning/README.md

    ///

-7. Directly we can't use fetch() method to fetch data this is the side effect
+7. Directly we can't use fetch() method to fetch data this is the side effect and infinite loop
+8. When we use useEffect() then it is executed once after components re-render and avoid infinite loop

    ///